huggingface/transformers/docs/source/model_summary.rst

 With those tricks, the model can be fed much larger sentences than traditional transformer autoregressive models.

-**Note:** This model could be very well be used in an autoencoding setting, there is no checkpoint for such a pretraining yet, though.
+**Note:** This model could very well be used in an autoencoding setting, there is no checkpoint for such a pretraining yet, though.

 The library provides a version of the model for language modeling only.